E. J. Tackett: PBA career

-2016
+2016: PBA Player of the Year

 Tackett had a highly successful 2016 season.
 He won his second career title on April 24 at the PBA Xtra Frame Storm Open.

 He captured his third title (and first on U.S. television) on September 10 at the PBA Fall Swing Bear Open, also winning an additional $10,000 a day later in the non-title King of the Fall Swing event.

 Tackett's fourth PBA title came in the PBA Team Challenge in Las Vegas, NV on November 1.
 (This was the first PBA team event to award individual titles to the winning players.)

-Tackett then won his first PBA major and fifth title overall at the PBA World Championship, on December 11 in Reno, NV.
+Tackett then won his first PBA major and fifth title overall at the PBA World Championship, on December 11 in Reno, NV, topping former World Championship winner Tom Smallwood in the final match.

 The four titles in 2016 helped E.J. earn PBA Player of the Year honors for the season.
 He is the third-youngest player (24) to be named Player of the Year, behind Billy Hardwick (1963) and Andrew Anderson (2018).
 Tackett led the Tour in wins (4) and earnings ($168,290), and was third in Tour average (224.49).

 2017

 Tackett's run of victories continued into 2017, as he won the season's opening event on January 14 at the DHC PBA Japan Invitational.
 This was his sixth PBA Tour title.

 On February 19 in Shawnee, Oklahoma, Tackett won his second major and seventh PBA title overall at the Fire Lake PBA Tournament of Champions.

 Tackett continued his 2017 success with a win in the inaugural Main Event PBA Tour Finals on May 20.
 This invitational tournament featured the top eight players in PBA earnings from the start of the 2015 PBA Tour season through the 2017 USBC Masters.
 As the #2 seed, Tackett survived the round-robin and group stepladder matches, eventually defeating #1 seed Jason Belmonte in the three-game final.
 This was his third victory of 2017 and eighth title overall.

 Although he did not have a win in any of the seven Storm PBA Xtra Frame events in 2017, Tackett finished with the most points over the duration of the series, earning a $20,000 bonus and the Storm Cup.

-On November 19, Tackett won his ninth PBA title in the PBA Scorpion Championship, part of the World Series of Bowling in Reno, NV.
+On November 19, Tackett won his ninth PBA title in the PBA Scorpion Championship, part of the PBA World Series of Bowling in Reno, NV.

-Tackett duplicated his four titles (one major) from the previous season while making a career-high nine championship round appearances, amassing 2017 earnings of over $220,000.
+Tackett duplicated his four titles (one major) from the previous season while making a career-high nine championship round appearances, amassing 2017 earnings of over $230,000.
+He would finish runner-up to Jason Belmonte for Player of the Year.